pooyadhgh/react-omdb/README.md

 ### Accessibility

+- All elements are responsive and change if the user changes its browser's default font size.
+- Best practices are used to create the main form, label and input for keyboard-only, non-sighted users or users who disable styles.
 - The primary form input is focused when the page is rendered.
 - Keyword input has feedbacks while it is focused and proper label and placeholder to help users.
 - After typing, the results are organized to easily navigate with assistive technology, like screen readers and keyboards.
 - If a search could not be resolved, feedback (both in visual and text) is sent to the user in different situations.
 When the user enters a short-length keyword, the search has no results or communicating with API has issues.
-- To navigate with a screen reader, the page has a hierarchy of section headings.
+- To navigate with a screen reader, the page has a hierarchy of elements and section headings.
 - All images have alt and title tags so screen readers can easily access and read tags.
 - All selectable elements have on-focus styling, which means that they respond on the selection with keyboard.
 - All results have their own tab index, so the tab key is working correctly.